I'm a Celebrity...Get Me Out of Here! (British TV series) series 10: Notes

-Gillian was originally selected to do the trial, but she fake-fainted and was unable to start it, she received 56.15% of the vote to do the trial.
+Gillian was originally selected to do the trial, but she allegedly fainted and was unable to start it.
+She received 56.15% of the vote to do the trial.

 Britt, Gillian and Alison were excluded from this trial on medical grounds.

 Britt was excluded from this trial on medical grounds.

 This trial decided who would leave camp and not how camp would be fed.
 When the trial ended in a draw with both refusing to face the tie-breaker, the public vote was used to decide.

 This trial previously was meant to be done by Gillian on Day 8, although she refused to take part.

 For the first time ever all celebrities took part in the trial to earn their final meal as a three.

 The final trial was the same trial that Dean Gaffney took part in on Series 6.

 The two remaining celebrities were allowed to choose any meal they wanted from anywhere, although it came with a price, the price was that they would have to take part in the final live trial.

 If Shaun refused to take part in any part of the trial Lembit would be punished and if Stacey refused to take part in any part of the trial Dom would be punished, although Shaun and Stacey did not refuse any part of the trial meaning Dom and Lembit were not punished.